 The dentist will tap on your teeth.
 This is another way to check if the tooth is infected around the root of the tooth.
 If it’s sore when tapped, this is a sign that the area around the root of the tooth is inflamed or infected, and may need a ROOT CANAL or EXTRACTION.
 Because the nerve of the tooth exits the tooth through the end of the root, this area is a common area for signs and symptoms to arise.

 The dentist will also feel around your gums.
 This is yet another way to check if the tooth is infected.
 It is also possible to check for any swelling of the gums.
 If your gums are tender to the touch, there is a good chance that you will need either a ROOT CANAL or EXTRACTION.

 Same story as the previous two.
-This is also a way to check for a VERTICAL ROOT FRACTURE.
-They are UNTREATABLE, and your tooth will be EXTRACTED.
+This is also a way to check for a vertical root fracture.
+They are untreatable, and your tooth will be removed.

-If your tooth is LOOSE, either it’s infected or you have SEVERE PERIODONTAL DISEASE.
-You know how infections are treated, and if the tooth has SEVERE periodontal disease, it will likely be EXTRACTED.
+If your tooth is loose, either it’s infected or you have advanced periodontal disease.
+You know how infections are treated, and if the tooth has severe periodontal disease, it will likely be extracted.

-This is like a bite stick that your dentist will have you bite on in various places to check for FRACTURES.
-If it hurts in ONE SPOT only, you likely have a FRACTURE.
+This is like a bite stick that your dentist will have you bite on in various places to check for fractures.
+If it hurts in one spot consistently, you likely have a fracture.